Q: How much is graduate tuition?

 Q: Is there a thesis requirement for the graduate program?

 A: There is no thesis requirement for any graduate program.
-Instead, our unique programs requires you to demonstrate your comprehensive knowledge of the subject matter through the development and execution of a project in your integrative capstone course.
+Instead, our unique programs require you to demonstrate your comprehensive knowledge of the subject matter through the development and execution of a project in your integrative capstone course.

 Q: What are the requirements for the degree?